Puxian Wannu: Early reign

+Late reign

 In 1222 Puxian Wannu revolted against the Mongol Empire yet again while Genghis Khan made an expedition toward the west.
 Since Goryeo rejected his demand for the opening of trading posts on the border, he invaded Goryeo many times.
 In 1233 Ögedei's son Güyük attacked Eastern Xia with a large force and captured Puxian Wannu.
+Wannu was executed by beheading after his capture, and the Eastern Xia collapsed nearly immediately afterwards.
+With the demise of Puxian Wannu, Jurchen remnants in Manchuria surrendered resulting in almost two hundred years of Mongol rule in Manchuria thereafter.
 The Jin dynasty was overthrown in the next year.